coffeeandsecurity/DakshSCRA/README.md

 ```

 ## Reports
 The tool generates reports in three formats: HTML, PDF, and TEXT.
-Although the HTML and PDF reports are still being improved, they are currently reasonably well formatted, and with every iteration, these reports will be enhanced further.
+Although the HTML and PDF reports are still being improved, they are currently in a reasonably good state.
+With each subsequent iteration, these reports will continue to be refined and improved even further.

 ###### RAW TEXT Based Reports:
 * Areas of Interest - Identified Patterns : 	DakshSCRA/report/text/areas_of_interest.txt